INTI-CMNB/kibot_variants_arduprog/README.md

 - Testing purposes

 Currently KiBot can handle which components are soldered, not different values.
-This functionality will be added in the future.
+Support for different values will be added in the future.

 ## Implementation